Here are some fun books with a math/science emphasis. Sorry, no novels.

 From One to Zero by Georges Ifrah

 This is an informative history of number systems from all the world's cultures.
-It has a lot of diagrams.
+It has a lot of pictures and charts showing all the different written numerals and how the different systems worked.

 The Recursive Universe by William Poundstone